mtiller/ModelicaBook/text/source/components/components/chem_comps.rst

 molecule of ``X``.
 Using the ``Reaction`` model, we can model this reaction as follows:

-.. todo:: Tweak pygments to work with single quoted names

 .. code-block:: modelica

     model 'A+B->X' "A+B -> X"